 The soft chalk formations at Danes Dyke date as far back as the Cretaceous period, 75 million years ago, making it a must-visit for anyone with an interest in chalk fossils.
 It’s the best location in the UK for collecting sponges, which can be found in loose rocks or by cracking open boulders.
 Other species that can be found include echinoids, sea urchins, and crinoids.
 Amenities and easy access mean Danes Dyke is great for a day of family fossil-hunting fun.

-If you’re planning a trip to one of the best places for fossil hunting in the UK, don’t forget to book an Advance ticket via our website or our Train Tickets app for zero booking fees.
+If you’re planning a trip to one of the best places for fossil hunting in the UK, don’t forget to book an Advance ticket via our website or our Train Tickets app.
 You can also find information on how to get cheaper train tickets via our special offers page.
 If you need more information, you can contact us here.